stokpop/event-scheduler/README.md

 You can use multiple lines for multiple properties.

-Properties that start with @-sign are so-called "meta" properties and should generally not be used as properties inside the implementation class.
+Properties that start with @-sign are so-called "meta" properties and should propertieds with @-sign should preferably not be used as custom properties inside the implementation class.

 ## class loaders
 If classes are not available on the default classpath of the Thread, you can provide your